saurabhsingh1608/git/.github/pull_request_template.md

-## Describe your changes

-## Please add GUID of objects and its type ( ex.
-Liveboards, Answer, Worksheet etc )

-## From where this request came from and what changes we made in metadata

-## Have we made any changes in snowflake layer for this request and we added those changes in TMF Org where we going to deploy this objects ?
+## What's changing?

+## What's motivating this change?
+<sup><i>Link to any related Issues or Discussions for additional context.</i></sup>

+## Link to any related PRs for database changes that support this request.

+## [Optional] Additional comments

-## Checklist before requesting a review
+## Review PR Checklist
-- [x] I have performed a self-review of my changes
+- [ ] I have performed a self-review of my changes.
-- [x] If it is a new Vizs or Objects , I have gone thorough testing of data readiness.
+- [ ] If changes include new Visualizations, I have performed data quality and readiness testing.
-- [ ] Do we need to implement analytics?.
-- [ ] Will this be part of a product update?
-If yes, please write one phrase about this update.